-It also protects you in cases of lawsuits over the accident.
+It also protects you from any lawsuits resulting from the accident.
 Sometimes, this insurance covers lawsuits for injuries the plaintiff claims were caused by poor workmanship or negligence by you or your employees.
-However, not all general liability insurances cover this.
+However, not all types of general liability insurance cover this.
 If your policy does not, you may want to consider professional liability insurance as well.

 Like general liability insurance, contractor professional liability insurance protects you against lawsuits and covers damage and injuries.
-However, this insurance specifically covers problems that happen because of an error made by you, an employee or a third party you hire.
-For example, if you are putting up a sign for a gas station and, three weeks later, it comes apart in a windstorm because it was not bolted together properly, this insurance will cover the repairs for it and the damage the sign caused to property or people when it went flying off.
+However, this type of insurance specifically covers errors made by you, an employee or a third party you hire.
+For example, if you are installing a sign at a gas station and three weeks later it detaches in a windstorm because it was not affixed properly, this type of insurance will cover the cost of repairing fit and any damage it caused to property or people when it flew off.

 These policies also cover pollution liability – such as if a miscalculation causes hazardous materials to drain into a river – and economic loss associated with the repair, such as a restaurant closing because of leaks in an improperly installed roof.